argenx-pmason/logviewer/README.md

 ## Building for use on SharePoint

-- To build app for SharePoint we need to use this as the homepage in package.json "homepage": "<https://argenxbvba.sharepoint.com/sites/Biostatistics/Shared%20Documents/Log%20Viewer>",
+- To build app for SharePoint we need to use this as the homepage in package.json (NOTE: Do not include the <> if you are copying from the md file directly)
+  "homepage": "<https://argenxbvba.sharepoint.com/sites/Biostatistics/Shared%20Documents/Log%20Viewer>",

 ## Building for use on LSAF